 Retinopathy of prematurity (ROP).
 This is the abnormal replacement of normal tissue in the retina with fibrous tissue and blood vessels.
 All premature babies are at risk of ROP.

 Nystagmus an involuntary, back-and-forth movement of both eyes can be present at birth, or it may develop weeks to months later.
 Risk factors include incomplete development of the optic nerve, albinism and congenital cataracts.

-Their first eye test allows us to diagnose potential vision problems even if they are unable to read before they start to impact their quality of life but sometimes is mistakenly defered until the child starts school.
+Their first eye test as very young children allows us to diagnose potential vision problems even if they are unable to read before they start to impact their quality of life but sometimes is mistakenly defered until the child starts school.